sami-abdul/gavin-coding-agent/README.md

-# Assistant Coder (Hybrid Approach)
+# Gavin Coding Agent

-A Node.js server that generates complete, structured web application projects by combining code generation from OpenAI Assistants with local scaffolding commands, and optionally deploying them to Vercel.
+A Node.js server that generates complete, structured web application projects by combining code generation from OpenAI Assistants with local scaffolding commands, and deploying them to Vercel.

 ## Overview

-Assistant Coder uses a hybrid approach to create full-featured web applications:
+Gavin uses a hybrid approach to create full-featured web applications:

 1. It uses the OpenAI Assistants API to generate all the necessary code files
 2. It runs local scaffolding commands (like `create-vite` or `create-next-app`) to set up a proper project structure